antonespo/open-ai-recruiter-assistant/README.md

 # Recruiter Assistant using OpenAI

 This repository contains the source code for a simple application that uses OpenAI's GPT-4 model to process and summarize key aspects of a candidate's CV.
 The assistant can identify the technologies a candidate has worked with and the duration of their experience.
-Reasonably named "{AssistantTitle}", this assistant helps ease recruiters' work by automating the initial CV screening and assessment step.
+Reasonably named "Recruiter Assistant", this assistant helps ease recruiters' work by automating the initial CV screening and assessment step.

 ## Prerequisites